microsoft/Federal-Business-Applications/whitepapers/copilot/README.md

 pac admin list-tenant-settings
 ````

 Save the output of those settings, create a JSON file.
-From there, identify the copilot settings you want to change, save the file and then run the following PAC CLI command,
+From there, identify the copilot settings you want to change, save the file and then run the following Power Platform CLI command,

 ````
 pac admin update-tenant-settings --settings-file .\settings.json